Sometimes a Fantasy

-"Sometimes a Fantasy" is a song recorded by American singer-songwriter Billy Joel, taken from his seventh studio album, Glass Houses (1980).
+"Sometimes a Fantasy" is a song written and recorded by American singer-songwriter Billy Joel, taken from his seventh studio album, Glass Houses (1980).
 Released by Columbia Records in October 1980, the single peaked at No. 36 on the US Billboard Hot 100.
-The song is a "melodic, fast paced rocker" and starts with Joel dialing a number on a telephone (which he is depicted doing on the single cover).
+The song is a "melodic, fast paced rocker" that starts with the sound of Joel touch-tone dialing a telephone number, as shown on the single cover.

-The lyrics are about a sexually frustrated man who tries to convince his significant other to have phone sex.
-He explains that he is lonely since they are far away from each other (which is implied by the fact that his phone call is "long distance").
+The lyrics are about a sexually-frustrated man who tries to convince his significant other to have phone sex.
+He explains that he is lonely since they are far away from each other and that he does "know it's awful hard to try to make love long distance".

 Music video

 The video starts with Joel in bed, dialing a woman's number.
-She then picks up the phone and the music starts playing.
-While on the phone, Joel sings the song's lyrics to her throughout the video.
-Then, in the end, it turns out the entire call was just a fantasy, and no one picked up.
+She picks up the phone and the song starts playing.
+Throughout the video, Joel sings the song's lyrics to her down the phone.
+At the end, it turns out the entire call was just a fantasy, and no-one had picked up.